 Signing up with a GitHub account

-After you install and run Versions desktop application, then choose GitHub as a Sign In option.
+After you install and run Sympli Versions desktop application, then choose GitHub as a Sign In option.

-You will be redirected to GitHub to authorize Versions application to access your account.
+You will be redirected to GitHub to authorize Sympli Versions application to access your account.

 Connecting your GitHub account to an existing Versions account

-In case you already have Versions account, go to your Account Settings and click “Sign in with GitHub”.
+In case you already have an account, go to your Account Settings and click “Sign in with GitHub”.

 Creating GitHub-stored project in Versions

-Projects in Versions look and feel as a regular folder, while on under the hood it’s connected to actual version control system.
+Projects in Sympli Versions look and feel like a regular folder, while under the hood it’s connected to an actual version control system.